Morpheus636/zeal-cli/docs/README.md

-# Zeal_CLI
+# Zeal CLI
-A Command-Line-Interface for managing installed Zeal Docsets.
+Zeal CLI is a command-line-interface for managing [Zeal](https://zealdocs.org/) docsets on Linux.
+It's syntax is roughly based on the basic syntax of the `apt` package manager, because Zeal CLI is basically a package manager for docsets.

-Just like Zeal, Zeal_CLI sources docsets from Dash.
+Just like Zeal, Zeal_CLI sources docsets from [Dash](https://kapeli.com/dash).
+Special thanks to Dash's developer, [Kapeli](https://github.com/Kapeli) for granting me permission to use their docsets.

 ## Usage for Non-Contributors
 View the [usage documentation](usage.md) for using instructions.